 Information architecture is also a great example of how UX overlaps with other fields like digital marketing.
 IA isn’t too far removed from (and uses similar skills to) the content strategy phase of content marketing.
 Like a content strategist, an information architect organizes content (in this case user research and product features) to maximize their intended effect.

 Information architect duties include:

-- Creating site maps, user journey maps, and product navigation schemes
+- Creating site maps, user journey maps, user flows, wireframes, and product navigation schemes

 - Participating in user research and interviews

 - Managing data models based on user research

 Information architect average base pay: $126,002 / yr

 A UX engineer is really another name for a front end developer working on a UX team.
 The UX engineer job description includes using technical skills to make working product prototypes.
 These prototypes are based on concepts developed by UX researchers and UX designers.
 UX engineers are also able to advise their team whether or not the ideas they have are technically feasible.